-- 5. The amount included in gross income with respect to gulf tax credit bonds.
-Income with respect to gulf tax credit bonds cannot be used to increase your stock basis.
-Because this amount is already included in income elsewhere on Schedule K-1, you must reduce your stock basis by this amount.
-See line 3 of the worksheet on page 2. - 6.
-Basis in qualifying advanced coal project property.
-The corporation will provide an attached statement that shows your share of the corporation's (a) basis in certified and qualified investment in integrated gasification combined cycle property placed in service during the tax year and (b) basis in qualified investment in other advanced coal project property placed in service during the tax year.
-Report these amounts on lines 3a and 3b of Form 3468, respectively. - 7.
-Basis in qualifying gasification property.
-Report this amount on Form 3468, line 4. - 8.
-Inversion gain.
+8. Basis in qualifying gasification property.
+The corporation will provide an attached statement that shows your share of the corporation's (a) basis in qualified investment in property for qualified gasification property placed in service after October 3, 2008, and that includes equipment that separates and sequesters at least 75% of the project's carbon dioxide emissions and (b) basis in qualified investment in property other than a above placed in service during the tax year.
+Report these amounts on Form 3468, lines 7a and 7b.

+9. Inversion gain.
 The corporation will provide a statement showing the amounts of each type of income or gain that is included in inversion gain.
 The corporation has included inversion gain in income elsewhere on Schedule K-1.
 Inversion gain is also reported under code T because your taxable income and alternative minimum taxable income cannot be less than the inversion gain.
 Also, your inversion gain (a) is not taken into account in figuring the net operating loss (NOL) for the tax year or the NOL that can be carried over to each tax year, (b) may limit your credits, and (c) is treated as income from sources within the U.S. for the foreign tax credit.
-See section 7874 - 9.
-Any other information you may need to file your return not shown elsewhere on Schedule K-1.
+See section 7874 for details.

+10. Any other information you may need to file your return not shown elsewhere on Schedule K-1.